anthony-tresontani/methodic-python/TDD.rst

 **Why I Am using it**

 As a lazy guy, I can rest during tests run.
-It also make your life predictable, soon, you will run a test.
+It also make your life predictable: soon, you will run a test.
 Still lazy, it ask me to do the minimum to make the test pass.
-As a really bad keyboard user, it ensures I am not doing any mistakes.
+As a really bad programmer, it ensures I am not doing any mistakes.

 **Release your TDD power**